stnolting/neo430/README.md

 ### Signals

-Note regarding unused unit's IO: Connect all unused inputs to low and leave all unused outputs 'open'.
+Regarding unused unit's signals: Connect all unused inputs to low and leave all unused outputs 'open'.
 Signal driections are seen from the processor.

 | Signal Name  | Width | Direction | HW Unit  | Function                                                 |